unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 To apply early stopping during training it is easiest to use Keras `EarlyStopping` class.
 This allows to define the condition of when to stop training.
 In our case we will say when the validation loss is lowest.
-However, since we have seen quiet some fluctuation of the losses during training above we will also set `patience=10` which means that the model will stop training of the validation loss has not gone down for 10 epochs.
+However, since we have seen quiet some fluctuation of the losses during training above we will also set `patience=10` which means that the model will stop training if the validation loss has not gone down for 10 epochs.
 ~~~
 from tensorflow.keras.callbacks import EarlyStopping